ackintosh/ganesha/README.md

 ## [Run tests](#table-of-contents)

-We can run unit tests on Docker container, so it is not necessary to install dependencies in your machine.
+We can run unit tests on a Docker container, so it is not necessary to install the dependencies in your machine.

 ```bash
 # Start redis, memcached server